Skip to main content

 3. There is unresolved litigation between the student and the university.

-5. Other cases as determined by the university policy on Registration and Academic Holds or as determined appropriate by the university.
+5. Other cases as determined by the university policy on registration and academic holds or as determined appropriate by the university.

 3.8 Copies of Records

-If for any valid reason such as work hours, distance from a student's place of residence to a record location, distance between record location sites, or health, a student cannot inspect and review his/her education record in person, BYUH will arrange for the student to obtain copies.
+If for any valid reason such as work hours, distance from a student's place of residence to a record location, distance between record location sites, or health, a student cannot inspect and review his/her education record in person, The university will arrange for the student to obtain copies.
 A reasonable fee for copies will be charged.
 There is no charge for search or retrieval of education records or for personal inspection of education records.

 3.9 Disclosure of Student Education Records

-BYUH will disclose student educational records without the written consent of the student in the following limited circumstances:
+BYU–Hawaii will disclose student educational records without the written consent of the student in the following limited circumstances:

 1. School officials and specified agents of the university who have a legitimate educational interest in the records.